Buhari receives Guinean counterpart in Daura – The Sun Nigeria

 Conde will also be conferred with a traditional title by the Daura Emirate.

-The Guinean president, who was earlier received by the Governor of Katsina State, Aminu, Bello Masari, at the Umaru Musa Yar’Adua Centre, was greeted by excited, young members of Daura community and colourful horse riders at the helipad close to President Buhari’s country home.
+The Guinean President, who was earlier received by Governor of Katsina State, Aminu Bello Masari, at the Umaru Musa Yar’Adua, was greeted by colourful horse riders at the helipad close to President Buhari’s country home.

-“It will also provide an opportunity for the visiting president to share in the rich history of Daura, which is the linchpin of Hausa society, ethnically,” Shehu said in the statement.
+“It will also provide opportunity for the visiting President to share in the rich history of Daura, which is the linchpin of Hausa society, ethnically,” Shehu said in the statement.

+In a similar development, President Muhammadu Buhari and his South African President counterpart, Cyril Ramaphosa, are to meet in October to discuss issues relating to wellbeing of citizens and ways to further strengthen trade relations between the two largest African economies.

+The Senior Special Assistant to the President on Media and Publicity, Garba Shehu, said President Buhari accepted invitation to visit the country to consider recurrent issues concerning wellbeing of Nigerian community in South Africa, and also to promote trade and investment.

 Leave a Reply